deleonab/Automating-Infrastructure-with-Terraform2/infrastructure-documentation-v2.md

 ```
 ####

-### security group for external alb, to allow access from anywhere for HTTP and HTTPS traffic
+### Security group for external alb, to allow access from anywhere for HTTP and HTTPS traffic
 ```
 resource "aws_security_group" "ext-alb-sg" {
   name        = "ext-alb-sg"